The Boulevardier is a classic, three-ingredient cocktail. It's a simple drink recipe made with bourbon, Campari, and sweet vermouth in equal parts.

 Step 2: Mix and chill!

-In a cocktail shaker, pour the bourbon, Campari and sweet vermouth over ice and stir to chill.
+In a cocktail shaker or mixing glass, pour the bourbon, Campari and sweet vermouth over ice and stir to chill.

 Step 3: Strain and serve!